 The remaining steps involve choosing the file size and location.
 The file size refers to the maximum amount of data the virtual machine can store on the physical hard disk.
 All done!
 Click on the "Create" button and be patient as your virtual machine is created.

-Step 3: Edit the Virtual Android Oreo Machine
+Step 3: Edit the Virtual Android Pie Machine

 Select the newly created Virtual Machine (shown on the left-hand side of the screen).
 Click on the "Settings" button located just above that.
 We need to make a few changes that will make this virtual machine work perfectly.

-Step 4: Install Android in Virtula Machine with VirtualBox
+Step 4: Install Android in Virtual Machine with VirtualBox

-Step 5: Run Android 8.1 Oreo in VirtualBox
+Step 6: Run Android 9.0 Pie in VirtualBox

-After successful installation, restart the VM and create your account when prompted to.
-All that is left is now enjoy the Oreo on your Mac or Windows PC!
+All that is left is now enjoy the Android Pie on your Mac or Windows PC!